apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 that libvirt is configured correctly.
 Libvirt is a dependency of cloud-agent and should already be installed.

 #.
+Even though we are using a single host, the following steps are recommended
+   to get faimilar with the general requirements.
-In order to have live migration working libvirt has to listen for unsecured
+   In order to have live migration working libvirt has to listen for unsecured TCP connections.
-   TCP connections.
 We also need to turn off libvirts attempt to use Multicast DNS advertising.
 Both of these settings are in /etc/libvirt/libvirtd.conf